 Another advantage of joining Blink’s proprietary network?
 Put your business on the map.
 Our network features host locations on maps EV drivers use to find charging stations, such as PlugShare and the Blink Charging Map.
 Help new customers and visitors find you!

 With Blink’s flexible business models, you will be sure to find the one that suits your needs.
 Some include purchasing the EVSE and setting fees, while in other plans, Blink owns and installs the charger for free, still sharing the profits.

 We can help you get a more significant return on your investment by determining how much you want to invest and which business model is suitable for you.

-More factors also increase the ROI of EVSE, such as improved public relations and marketing, meaningful opportunities, LEEDS points, and a larger customer base.
+More factors also increase the ROI of EVSE, such as improved public relations and marketing, meaningful opportunities, LEED points, and a larger customer base.
 Such factors are immeasurable but important components when sustainability is high on companies’ agendas.

 As a business owner making the decision to switch your fleet to electric may seem like a weighty decision, but in the long run it will save you a lot of money on both fuel and maintenance.
 Does your business own a fleet?
 Is it electric, or do you plan to replace it with electric vehicles gradually?
 In that case, EVSE on-site presents an astronomical savings compared to fueling up elsewhere.

 Blink can help you choose the right plan for you to increase your return on investment, no matter which customers, employees, staff, or residents you have and what kind of charging is right for you.